MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-odbc-support.md

 ## Before you install the Power BI gateway

 You need a Power BI gateway version February 2021 or later.
 We recommend installing the gateway on a separate machine from Power BI Report Builder or Power BI Desktop.
 There are some scenarios where using the same machine might cause problems.
-For instance, DB2 doesn't allow 32-bit and 64-bit drivers to be installed side by side on the same machine.
+Some providers don't support 32-bit and 64-bit drivers to be installed side by side on the same machine, check your provider documentation.

 ## Install and configure Power BI Report builder for ODBC data source support

-The latest version of Power BI Report Builder already contains the ODBC data extension and query designer.
+The latest version of Power BI Report Builder already contains the ODBC data extension.

 1. Install the latest version of [Power BI Report Builder](https://www.microsoft.com/download/details.aspx?id=58158).
 2. Install the 32-bit ODBC driver that you plan to use with Power BI Report Builder.